 Just remember: Easy does it when it comes to mulching.
 Too much mulch can mean too much moisture, which can help make your roses more prone to fungal infections.
 For this reason, be sure and leave several inches around the bush’s stem “mulch free.”

 Over time mulch will break down, and some new mulch should be added every year.
 Watch for signs of nitrogen deficiency (yellow or light green colored leaves).
 As mulch decomposes, it ties up nitrogen in the ground.
-Occasionally, test your soil and apply the appropriate organic fertilizer as needed (see Solving Nutrient Problems).
+Occasionally, test your soil and apply the appropriate organic fertilizer as needed.
+Learn how to solve nutrient problems here.

 Roses are heavy feeders and enjoy a slow-release organic fertilizer.
 For robust and frequent flowering, top dress plants monthly throughout the growing season with a quality all-purpose garden fertilizer or every other week with a liquid soil-drench made for flowering plants.

 When selecting a fertilizer for roses, consider an organic blend.
 Because they are derived from a large number of nutrient sources, organic fertilizer blends provide a greater array of plant nutrition, including minerals, macronutrients (NPK), micronutrients, amino acids and vitamins.
 They will not burn plants, do not add toxic salts to the soil, and are just as effective as chemical fertilizers.